My Go-To Travel Essentials

 “At work” collecting content for a blog post – I really do love my job.

 • Laptop & charger – I personally use this laptop which I am absolutely obsessed with.
-It is a bit overkill for what I do, but I wanted a good quality laptop that could process photos and some video editing without glitching.
+It’s a bit overkill for what I do, but I wanted a good quality laptop that could process photos and do some video editing.

 • Laptop caseI use this case to protect my laptop on-the-go.
 It’s lightweight, water resistant, and has a front pocket where I keep my hard drive and scans of my important documents.

 • External Hard drive – I use this 2TB SSD drive which is so fast and compact.
-I previously used HDD drives which are bulky and BREAK/are very expensive to recover.
+I previously used HDD drives which are bulky and BREAKABLE + they’re unaffordably expensive to recover when they do (speaking from experience).
 Pay the extra for SSD drives.

 • USB adaptor – I bring these teeny tiny USB adaptors.
 Not all laptops have USB ports so when transferring photos these come in handy.